mercurier/mcr_salt_and_pepper/README.md

 This component tweaks the following items:
 - Strong Arm: changed from +2 weapon to non-magical, as the proper damage bonus from strength enabled by component 3040 alone makes it a potent weapon.
 This also gives you a good reason to use +2/+3 arrows if component 3030 is installed.

+Detailed changes can be found in `mcr_salt_and_pepper/2da/items_mod.2da`.
+To skip changes to any item, just update the "INSTALL" column to 0 in the respective line.

+To modders: this 2da file can be used to record non-standard to-hit and damage bonus so that they will be retained during installation of component #3020 and #3040, as it has already done so for Item Revisions.
+You can modify this 2da file to make it account changes made in your own mods.

 #### Component 3020: Option: 3.5e style to-hit and damage for launchers and ammo

 with dice size approximation: longbows deal 1d6+1 damage, light crossbows deal 1d8 damage, heavy crossbows deal 1d8+1 damage